 No cultural or historic aspects were identified on site.
-Please refer to Appendix G for the Heritage Screener.
+Please refer to Appendix G1 for the Heritage Screener.
 The proposed mast has no impact on archaeological or paleontological resources.
 Due to the location and nature of the proposed development, it is unlikely that significant heritage resources will be physically impacted by the development and as such, it is recommended that no further archaeological/paleontological studies are required.
-Please note that an NID will be submitted to Heritage Western Cape in due course, and Heritage Western Cape will also be given a copy of the Pre-App BAR for comment.